jadecobra/python_tdd_exercises/source/how_to/make_person/index.rst

 ----

-I want to make a contact list of people.
+I want to make a list of people.
 I can use strings_ to represent a person, for example

 * First Name
 * Last Name (Surname)